stratumn/agent/packages/agent-js/README.md

 var express = require('express');
 var Agent = require('stratumn-agent');

-// Load transition functions.
+// Load actions.
-// Assumes your transition functions are in ./lib/transitions. var transitions = require('./lib/transitions');
+// Assumes your actions are in ./lib/actions. var actions = require('./lib/actions');

 // Create an HTTP store client to save segments.
 // Assumes an HTTP store server is available on env.STRATUMN_STORE_URL or http://store:5000. var storeHttpClient = Agent.storeHttpClient(process.env.STRATUMN_STORE_URL || 'http://store:5000');

-// Create an agent from the transition functions and the store client. var agent = Agent.create(transitions, storeHttpClient);
+// Create an agent from the actions and the store client. var agent = Agent.create(actions, storeHttpClient);

 // Creates an HTTP server for the agent with CORS enabled. var agentHttpServer = Agent.httpServer(agent, { cors: {} });